 When children return indoors after playing outside, wash repellent-treated skin with soap and water, or have them take a bath.
 In general, it is suggested to wash the treated clothing before wearing them again, but it may vary with different products, so check the label first.

 Remember, that repellents prevent bites from biting insects like mosquito, ticks, fleas but not insects that sting.
-Insect repellents come in many forms, including aerosols, sprays, liquids, creams, and sticks.
+Insect repellents come in many forms, including aerosols, Bug Spray For Babies, liquids, creams, and sticks.

 Some of these are made from chemicals and others have natural ingredients.
 So it is important to know which repellent to choose and how they work specially where babies are concerned.